richardjmarini/Impetus/README.md

 ```

-###Client
+###Impetus (client)
-impetus.Client is a multi-threaded Client API to the impetus system that allows for easy creation and management of Streams and Jobs within the impetus system.
+impetus.Impetus is a multi-threaded interface to the impetus system that allows for easy creation and management of a processing Streams and it's Jobs.
 It allows the developer to define local methods which can then be forked with an associated callback method.
 If no callback method is provided then the next defined method will be considered the callback method.
 Jobs are created from the forked methods which are marshalled into python bytecode and assoicated with various properties (eg, arguments for the method, state information, Job identifiers, timestamps, etc..) and feed into their assoicated Stream to await processing by a Node.
-The API allows the client to set various properties (eg, frequency rate of the Stream, Job delay, Job priority, etc..).
-Each instance of Client has it's own stream.
+The client can set various properties (eg, frequency rate of the Stream, Job delay, Job priority, etc..).
+Each instance of impetus.Impetus has it's own processing stream.

 ```
-class Client(__builtin__.object)
+class Impetus(__builtin__.object)
  |  Methods defined here:
  |
  |  __del__(self)